glennmagerman/ECB_multicountry/README.md

 Section 2 describes the data setup, governance and project workflow.

-Section 3 describes the code structure to produced the targeted network statistics.
+Section 3 describes the code structure to produce the targeted network statistics.

 ## 2. Data
 ### 2.1 Data sources